-Industrial engineers and others associated with productivity improvement in service or manufacturing organizations often must become project leaders.
+Industrial and systems engineers and others associated with productivity improvement in service or manufacturing organizations often must become project leaders.
 This seminar focuses on the skills needed to lead and manage projects successfully in those settings.
 The seminar presentation will use the definitions and language of ANSI/PMI 99-001-2000, the project management body of knowledge standard.

 What You Will Learn:

 - Determine effective cost controls in project execution.

 - Recognize and manage the risks involved in project execution.